Birthday: June 26

 Inducted into the World Golf Hall of Fame in 1997, Faldo captained the 2008 European Ryder Cup team.
 He holds the all-time Ryder Cup record for most appearances (11) and most points scored (25) and led the European Order of Merits on three occasions.
 He was a member of the first European side to defeat the U.S. in the Ryder Cup in 28 years in 1985.
 Two years later Faldo played a pivotal role as Europe retained the Cup, winning for the first time on American soil at Muirfield Village.
 He also was a member of the victorious 1995 and 1997 sides.

+He was named the 2015 Jack Nicklaus honoree for The Memorial Tournament for his contributions to the game of golf.
 Faldo’s 30 European victories include three World Match Play Championships, a European Open, four PGA Championships and three successive Irish Opens.
 Throughout his career, he was a winner in such diverse locations as Hong Kong, Jamaica and Sun City in South Africa.
-Faldo began competing on the Champions Tour in 2014.
+Faldo competes occasionally on the PGA TOUR and Champions Tour.

 In 1996 he instituted the Faldo Series to create opportunity through golf and to develop tomorrow’s champions.
-Today the Faldo Series hosts more than 7,000 players around the world with 37 events in 27 countries.
+Today the Faldo Series hosts more than 7,000 players around the world with 40 events in 32 countries.
 Rory McIlroy and Yani Tseng, who have both risen to a No. 1 World-ranking, are among those who have come through the Series.
+He recently opened the Faldo Golf Center at the Greenbrier Resort in W.Va.

-Through the creation of Faldo Enterprises, among his burgeoning business successes include Faldo Design, an international golf design business and Faldo Wine, a signature series of excellent wines.
-He launched Faldo ProCare, a line of sun protection products, in January 2012.
+Through the creation of Faldo Enterprises, among his burgeoning business successes include Faldo Design, an international golf design business, Faldo Wines, a signature series of wines; and Claret & Green, a licensing division which includes "Claret & Green by Faldo," a clothing line available in national retail outlets.

 His acclaimed teaching manual, A Swing for Life, was updated and re-published late in 2012.
 He also serves as lead analyst for the Golf Channel’s early-round coverage of the PGA TOUR.